 In the end, the result is remarkable!
 Looking just as it would have done the day it was covered, the section of wall even still includes a tag from a different artist still visible on the top left hand side.
 The copper himself is of course clearly identifiable, casting a furtive glance, as if been caught in the act.
 This is classic Banksy with his identifiably black and white single layered stencil style, which once would have been a familiar sight around the streets of Shoreditch.

 A little bit further up the road on Rivington Street in the courtyard of Cargo is another Banksy.
-That image covered in perspex is of a policeman holding a poodle instead of a labrador and the words ‘designated graffiti area’ stencilled in the background.
+That image covered in perspex is of a policeman holding a poodle instead of a labrador.
+It has the words ‘designated graffiti area’ stencilled in the background.
 It’s slightly older, from 2001 but very similar in style to the snorting copper.
 Then there’s the kissing policemen in Brighton, something that remains a huge draw despite the piece actually being a replica.

 So now Shoreditch has another Banksy.
-The plan is for the snorting copper to be placed back in it’s original position, albeit behind glass but still visible to the public only now incorporated as part of the modern building.
-The restoration has been nothing short of remarkable and a piece which is a part of graffiti and street art history has been made available again.
-Who knows though what Banksy himself might think of all the fuss, maybe he doesn’t care or maybe, just maybe, he might just give himself a rye smile that his tongue in cheek satirical stencil from back in the day has found a new lease of life.
+The plan is for the snorting copper to be placed back in it’s original position.
+Albeit behind glass but still visible to the public only now incorporated as part of the modern building.
+The restoration has been nothing short of remarkable.
+A piece which is a part of graffiti and street art history has been made available again.
+Who knows what Banksy himself might think of all the fuss.
+Maybe he doesn’t care or maybe, just maybe, he might just give himself a rye smile.
+Knowing that his tongue in cheek satirical stencil from back in the day has found a new lease of life.